Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 The fixed number of workers will ensure that, during the entire program execution, there will be a maximum number of tasks running, which will limit the memory impact of our concurrent tasks.

-The results queue
+The worker pool’s results queue (optional)

 Optionally, we can send the result of each task executed by a worker to a second queue; the result queue, which we can process later.